akraiz/quran-program-announcement/quran-program-app/README.md

 - Template ID: `template_nl26k4v`
 - Public Key: `Cvr4J4Be4ibRxRMeF`

-See `EMAIL_SETUP_INSTRUCTIONS.md` in parent directory for setup details.
+See `EMAIL_SETUP_INSTRUCTIONS.md` in this folder for setup details.

 ## 🎨 Features